 Risks to the buyersRisks to the buyers

 There are risks involved, though.
-To use poker parlance, you have mostly given away your hand since sellers know your next moves and how high you are willing to push your offer.
+You have mostly given away your hand to use poker parlance since sellers know your next moves and how high you are willing to push your offer.

 While putting a maximum price in the escalation clause mitigates paying more than the property’s fair market value, you could still end up doing so.
 A bank will balk if it turns out the loan is more than its appraised value.
 It means you may have to renegotiate, come up with additional cash, or walk away.

 You may still lose out on the property, even if you have the highest offer.
 There are other things sellers may favor.
 Includes the ability to pass a co-op board’s muster, a quicker close, or an all-cash deal.

 Sellers may balkSellers may balk

 Using an escalation controls the process, and sellers may want to make it a more open competition.
 While the buyer puts in a maximum price, the seller may prefer a less controlled process, where emotions come into play.
-That way, he or she might sell the property for more than the listing price.
+That way, they might sell the property for more than the listing price.

-Under an escalation clause, the seller has no way of knowing if the buyer was willing to expend more than his or her maximum price set in the contract.
+Under an escalation clause, the seller has no way of knowing if the buyer was willing to expend more than their maximum price set in the contract.

 When to consider itWhen to consider it